darenliang/dsfs/README.md

 * Some file explorers probe files by opening them to look for thumbnails, etc.
   This can cause files to load into memory.
 This can be prevented by moving large files into their own individual folders.
+* There is no synchronization of file writes for already opened files.
 * Renaming folders is somewhat bugged.
 Since paths are hard coded in transactions, there is currently no good way to efficiently rename the path of child files/folders.
 We can experiment with path IDs, but it will greatly